conduktor/conduktor-coding-challenge/README.md

 - Do not use Maven
 - JavaFX: Do not use FXML but plain code for views.
 - Kafka: Do not use consumer groups but custom partition assignments only
+- If you're using Scala, you must also use [ZIO](https://zio.dev/).

 ### How long?